-V. THREATS TO VALIDITY
+VII.
+THREATS TO VALIDITY

 Concerning the application of traditional measures, we used a state-of-the-art tool (SourceMeter), which is widely used and mature, therefore we do not see any threat on this side.
 CoCo was measured using an ad-hoc tool that was built based on the specifications of CoCo [2].
-This tool was thoroughly tested using SonarQube [9] as a reference, therefore we are reasonably sure that it provides correct measures.
+This tool was thoroughly tested using SonarQube [16] as a reference, therefore we are reasonably sure that it provides correct measures.
 However, when joining the data from SourceMeter with the data from our tool, we were not able to always match methods identifiers, because the two tools reported slightly different descriptions of methods' names, parameters, etc. We just dropped the methods' data for which no sure match could be found: in this way, we lost less than 2% of the measures.
-Since the lost measures depend on characteristics that have nothing to do with the properties of code being measured, they can be considered a random subset, which can hardly affect the outcomes of the study
+Since the lost measures depend on characteristics that have nothing to do with the properties of code being measured, they can be considered a random subset, which can hardly affect the outcomes of the study.

-Concerning the external validity of the study, as with most empirical studies in the Software Engineering area, we cannot be sure about the generalizability of results.
+Concerning the external validity of the study, as with most empirical studies in the Software Engineering area, we cannot be completely sure about the generalizability of results.
 However, the dataset used was large enough, and the selected software projects represent a reasonable variety of application types.
+In addition, the verification performed using a new dataset fully confirmed the original results [1].
+Also the usage of SVR to evaluate the correlation of CoCo with traditional measure confirmed the original findings.
+We can thus conclude that the presented results appear reliable and reasonably general.

-VI.
+VIII.
 RELATED WORK

-Campbell performed an investigation of the developers' reaction to the introduction of CoCo in the measurement and analysis tool SonarCloud [15].
+Campbell performed an investigation of the developers' reaction to the introduction of CoCo in the measurement and analysis tool SonarCloud [17].
 In an analysis of 22 open-source projects, she assessed whether a development team "accepted" the measure, based on whether they fixed code areas indicated by the tool as characterized by high CoCo.
 Around 77% of developers expressed acceptance of the measure.

-An objective validation of the CoCo measure was performed by Muñoz Barón et al. [3].
+An objective validation of the CoCo measure was performed by Muñoz Barón et al. [4].
 They retrieved data sets from published studies that measured the understandability of source code from the perspective of human developers.
 They collected the data concerning various aspects of understandability, as well as the code snippets used in the experiments.
-They used SonarQube [9] to obtain the CoCo measure for each source code snippet.
+They used SonarQube [16] to obtain the CoCo measure for each source code snippet.
 Then, they computed the correlation of CoCo with the measures of various aspects of understandability.
-Muñoz Barón et al. reported the correlation between CoCo and various aspects of understandability for each of the 10 experiments reported in the selected papers, as well as a summary obtained via meta-analysis.
+Muñoz Barón et al. computed the correlation between CoCo and various aspects of understandability for each of the 10 experiments reported in the selected papers, as well as a summary obtained via meta-analysis.
 Muñoz Barón et al. concluded that CoCo correlates moderately with some of the considered understandability aspects.